Commodore Ballroom: History

 The building opened in December 1929 as the Commodore Cabaret.
 With the onset of the Great Depression, the venue briefly closed four months later.
 It reopened in November 1930, and has since operated under several different owners.

 From 1936 to 1939, shows by bandleader Charlie Pawlett (d.
 1981), originally of Nanaimo and a trumpet and violin player, were broadcast on CJOR radio.

 Sammy Davis Jr. played The Commodore in 1948, and was interviewed there by CKMO radio host Wilf Ray.
 Other notable acts in following decades included Duke Ellington and Tommy Dorsey.

 In 1969, management of The Commodore was taken over by Drew Burns, launching an era which saw the ballroom transformed into a major rock'n'roll venue.

-The Commodore closed in 1996, but after $3.5 million in renovations (including a new hardwood dance floor) it reopened under the House of Blues banner on November 12, 1999.
+The Commodore closed in 1996, but after $3.5 million in renovations, including a new hardwood dance floor, it reopened under the House of Blues banner on November 12, 1999.
 House of Blues hosted a 75th Anniversary celebration season from December 2003, 2004 to December 4, 2005, though began celebrations early on October 16, 2004 with a performance by Tom Waits.

-Over the years the venue has hosted notable Grammy Award or Juno Award winning performers such as The Tragically Hip, James Brown, U2, Coldplay, Radiohead, Sting, Red Hot Chili Peppers, Weezer, The Police, Pearl Jam, KISS, Tina Turner, The Beastie Boys, Nirvana, Kid Rock, Hedley, Oasis, Dr. Dre, Katy Perry, Lady Gaga, Johnny Winter and Metric.
+Over the years the venue has hosted notable Grammy Award or Juno Award winning performers such as The Tragically Hip, The Weeknd, James Brown, U2, Coldplay, Radiohead, Sting, Red Hot Chili Peppers, Weezer, The Police, Pearl Jam, KISS, Tina Turner, The Beastie Boys, Nirvana, Kid Rock, Moist, Oasis, Dr. Dre, Katy Perry, Lady Gaga, Ice-T, Johnny Winter, Wiz Khalifa, and Metric.

 For many years, the venue was also noted for an annual St. Patrick's Day concert by the influential local Celtic rock band Spirit of the West.
 When the band announced its retirement due to lead singer John Mann's declining health, the venue also hosted the band's final concerts in April 2016.